pribij/data-512-final/README.md

 ## Data

 The [dataset](http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity#) contains over 60 features and over 39k rows.
-It can be used with the following citation:
+It is avaiable in this repository and can be used with the following citation:
  - K. Fernandes, P. Vinagre and P. Cortez.
 A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
 Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.

 ## Research Questions